DaniRomaya/vancouver-crime-data-analysis/README.md

 ## Key Findings

-- Downtown has the highest number of crimes
+- Oakridge has the highest number of reported crimes in 2003
-- Theft from vehicles is the most common crime
+- Theft from vehicle appears to be the crime most conducted in 2003
-- Crime peaks in evening hours
+- More crimes occur during the afternoon and evening then the morning and before dawn.